babylonhealth/ios-playbook/Cookbook/Technical-Documents/meetings-purpose.md

 ## Banter

-An unstrutured meeting happening every week for 30 minutes.
+An unstructured meeting happening every week for 30 minutes.
 It is the place for us to speak about any topic we would like, can even be something completely unrelated with work.
-It is frequently used to make small announcements and to have small discussions around a recent event.
+It is frequently used to make small announcements and have small discussions around a recent event.
 This meeting is optional.